The Plurinational State of Bolivia Announces Results of Invitation for Offers to Purchase and Offers to Exchange

 LA PAZ, Bolivia, Feb.
 23, 2022 /PRNewswire/ -- The Plurinational State of Bolivia ("Bolivia") announced today the participation results of the offers to (i) purchase for cash notes of each series listed in the table below (collectively, the "Old Notes", and each series thereof a "series" of Old Notes) validly tendered and accepted for purchase (the "Offers to Purchase") and (ii) exchange Old Notes that are validly tendered by the Bolivian Entity Offerees, and accepted for exchange for New Notes ("Offers to Exchange" and together with the Offers to Purchase, the "Offers"), in each case, as set forth in the table below and upon the terms and subject to the conditions described in the invitation dated February 10, 2022 (the "Invitation") and announced on February 16, 2022 in connection with Bolivia's decision to extend the Expiration Deadline and other key dates and times in relation to the Offers (the "Extension", and together with the Invitation and the related eligibility letter and certification letter, the "Invitation Materials").
+Bolivia also announced that the Maximum Aggregate Purchase Price for all Old Notes accepted for purchase or exchange is U.S.$ 788,212,350.
 Capitalized terms not defined in this communication have the meanings specified in the Invitation Materials.

 The Invitation expired as scheduled at 9:00 a.m., New York City time, on February 23, 2022 (the "Expiration Deadline").
 The information in this announcement is qualified in its entirety by the Invitation Materials.

-The following table summarizes the participation results of the Offers as of the Expiration Deadline:
+The following table summarizes the participation results of the Offers as of the Expiration Deadline and the principal amount of each series of Old Notes that Bolivia has accepted for purchase or exchange, as applicable:

 Old Notes